AshrafIb/DevOps-for-Azure/Project Webserver/README.md

 First, look in your **Azure-Portal**, in the **Segment Images**, for the location of the image you just created.
 Copy the value and paste it into the **variables.tf** file under default.
 This ensures that this image is also used to create the server.

 Use a command line to navigate to your folder containing your terraform data (main.tf and variables.tf) and plan the infrastructure with **terraform plan -out yourplannamehere.plan**.
 Terraform asks for the **user name for Azure**, the **password**, the **location of the server**, and the **number of virtual machines**.
-The number of virtual machines is kept flexible, so that you can choose from $1$ to $\infty$.
+The number of virtual machines is kept flexible, so that you can choose from $2$ to $5$.
+To Check if the user Input is correct, i have implemented a regex-check based on the [terraform template](https://www.terraform.io/docs/configuration/expressions.html), which produces an error, if the value is below 2 and above 5.
+The **Default**-values for the Server **location** is **West Europe**.

-You will also be asked for a **project name**, which is used as a prefix for the naming of central resources.
+You can also choose a **project name**, which is used as a prefix for the naming of central resources.
 Apart from that, this is a Prefix of all assigned tags.
+The **Default** value herby is **Udacity**.

 After your plan was generated, you can deploy your server using **terraform apply yourplannamehere.plan**.
 This might take a while and after its done, you can check your azure portal for your deployed infrastructure.